 Bandhavgarh National ParkOur country takes pride in preserving the wildlife and Bandhavgarh is one of the prime example of the same.
-This famous national park is centrally located in hill ranges of Vindhyachal and is home to species of flora and fauna.
+This famous national park in is centrally located in hill ranges of Vindhyachal and is home to species of flora and fauna.
 Before Independence, Bandhavgarh was under the rule of Maharaja of Rewa.
 It was an area of 105 sq km and there were no conservation measures.
 Therefore, the kings enjoyed hunting as their favorite pass time.
 The status of national park was accorded in 1968 with an area of 437 sq km and preservation began after the introduction of Wildlife Protection Act in 1972.
-The region has gained popularity as one of the prime forest reserves and is considered as a save heaven for tigers.
+The region in Madhya Pradesh has gained popularity as one of the prime forest reserves and is considered as a save heaven for tigers.

 Bandhavgarh National Park

 Major Attractions of Bandhavgarh National ParkBandhavgarh National Park has wide range of wildlife animals and more than 200 varieties of birds.
 In addition, the beauty of the park also lies in floral spectra.
 Carnivores like striped Hyena, Jungle Cat, Tiger, and Leopard are abundant.
 In fact, recent reports have suggested this park has the highest density of tiger in India.
 Jackal, Fox, Sloth Bear, Ratel, Mongoose are other flesh eating animals.
 More than 20 species are mammals.
 Dhole Civet, Squirrel and Lesser Bandicoot Rat are some popular mammals spotted here.
 The primate group of animals that can be found here are Langurs and Macqaue.
 Wild Pigs, popular Deer families like Chinkara, Sambar, Spotted Deer, etc are frequently seen in the wild.
 Gaur is the only coarse feeder.